What is a keto diet?

 What are the long-term effects of ketogenic diets?

 The symptoms associated with ketosis are often temporary and may relate to dehydration.
 These may include headache, dry mouth, bad breath, fatigue and nausea.
 However, it’s worth noting that because the diet restricts carbs it is typically low in dietary fibre which may have a negative impact on gut health including the presence of gut friendly bacteria.
+In this case, make sure that you are consuming plenty of gut-friendly foods like leafy greens, fermented vegetables and certain fats like butter which provides butyric acid - a gut supportive short-chain fatty acid.

 Please note: if you're considering attempting any form of diet, please consult your GP first to ensure you can do so without risk to health.